-13. Appointment from National Panel
+15. Appointment from Panel

-If the parties have not provided for any other method of appointment and the arbitration is not conducted in accordance with the Expedited Procedures, the arbitrator shall be appointed in the following manner: immediately after the filing of the demand or submission, the AAA shall send simultaneously to each party to the dispute an identical list of not less than 15 names of members of the National Panel.
-Each party to the dispute shall have 10 days from the transmittal date in which to select an arbitrator from that list, and report the selection to the AAA.
-If a party does not make a selection within the time specified, all persons named therein shall be deemed acceptable, and the AAA shall make the selection on behalf of that party.
-If both parties select the same arbitrator, the AAA shall so advise both parties and afford them both the opportunity to make an alternate selection.
-The AAA shall invite the acceptance of the two arbitrators selected by the parties to serve as arbitrators.
+If the parties have not appointed an arbitrator and have not provided any other method of appointment, the arbitrator shall be appointed in the following manner: immediately after the filing of the demand or submission, the AAA shall send simultaneously to each party to the dispute an identical list of names of persons chosen from the panel.
+Each party to the dispute shall have ten days from the transmittal date in which to strike names objected to, number the remaining names in order of preference, and return the list to the AAA.
+In a single-arbitrator case, each party may strike three names on a peremptory basis.
+In a multiarbitrator case, each party may strike five names on a peremptory basis.
+If a party does not return the list within the time specified, all persons named therein shall be deemed acceptable.
+From among the persons who have been approved on both lists, and in accordance with the designated order of mutual preference, the AAA shall invite the acceptable arbitrators are unable to act, or if for any other reason the appointment cannot be made from the submitted lists, the AAA shall have the power to make the appointment from among other members of the panel without the submission of additional lists.